Hnn3y/30-Days_with_Techyjaut/Daily_Logs/day4.md

 ```
 ### ⚠️ Challenges Faced
-- Learning about middlewares and testing was different
+- Learning about middlewares and testing was different from regular frontend tasks.

--
+- Understanding how middleware works in the request-response cycle took time.

+- Faced errors related to missing files when using res.sendFile() or express.static().

+- Needed to understand how to structure logic and when to use global vs. route-specific middleware.

+- Initially struggled with debugging user role logic and banned user filters.

 ---

 ## 🚀 Key Takeaways
--
+- Learned how to write global middleware for logging, user tracking, and access control.

+- Built a role-based access system using custom middleware, enhancing backend security.

+- Gained hands-on experience handling file paths, errors, and static file serving in Express.
+- Understood how to separate concerns in backend architecture

 ---